icastro35211225/cs4843-assignment1/README.md

 # Tools Used
 This webste used AWS CloudFront to publish.
 Right now I get an account verification error, so that part is not done yet.
 Used AWS S3 bucket to store all of the files used.
 I don't have much experience making websites.
 However, learning how to use AWS services helped a lot.

+# Link
+To access the website click on this [link](https://d2h1vklxbivikk.cloudfront.net/)